eduardojoselopesgit/AAAI-AI-Fin-23/README.md

 * [Contact](#Contact)

 ## General info
 Code Repository and general info for AAAI-AI-Fin'23 paper.
+The main contribution of this research is to compare state-of-the-art deep learning architectures to predict Ethereum cryptocurrency close price on a time constrained scenario against an ARIMA model.

 ## Technologies
 Project is created with: